kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 The component must support a configuration that allows the user to specify workloads that should be excluded from restarts.
 This will help to avoid restarts of critical workloads that cannot tolerate downtime.
-We introduce a new annotation `restarter.alpha.istio-operator.kyma-project.io/exclude` that supports a boolean value of `true` or `false`.
+We introduce a new annotation `restarter.istio-operator.kyma-project.io/exclude` that supports a boolean value of `true` or `false`.
 If the annotation is set to `true`, the workload will be excluded from restarts.
 If the annotation is not present, the workload will be included in restarts by default.

-This mode excludes workload from **all restarts**, including Istio critical CVE proxy updated.
+This mode excludes workload from **all restarts**, including Istio updates that mitigate a CVE in the proxy.
 Using this annotation also implies that the user is aware of the risks of not restarting the workload and take a responsibility to keep it updated.